Gogol Center: Gogol Center

-In February 2014, Moscow's Gogol Theatre reopened as the Gogol Center with a season that included performances of Dead Souls by Nikolai Gogol and Hamlet by William Shakespeare.
+In February 2013, Moscow's Gogol Theatre reopened as the Gogol Center with a season that included performances of Dead Souls by Nikolai Gogol and Hamlet by William Shakespeare.

 The center featured movies, music concerts, a discussion club, and performances by Russian and foreign directors on several stages.
 It was noted for its stagings of contemporary Russian dramas and a lobby featuring neon-lit mirrors shaped like famous directors.
 Openly gay playwright Valeriy Pecheykin was a dramaturge at the theatre.
 It has featured in news related to Russian state censorship of the arts.

 The center has hosted dance companies, including SounDrama and Studio Seven, as part of an experimental artist in residence program specifically committed to art that "does not limit itself with any genre boundaries and constantly strives to reflect Modern Art in the most relevant way."

 In May 2017, the Investigative Committee of Russia ordered police to raid the center.
 The center's Director, Kirill Serebrennikov, was detained for questioning.
 On 23 May, police attributed the cause of the raid and detention of its director to an investigation of embezzlement of budget funds.

-In 2021, Serebrennikov was fired as director of the centre.
+In 2021, Serebrennikov was fired as director of the centre, part of a government crackdown following the 2021 Russian protests in support of Alexei Navalny.
+Michael Idov characterizes the embezzlement accusation as a false charge used to justify closure of a hub for free expression.